Phnom Penh Cable Television

+PPCTV also owns CTV8, a free-to-air terrestrial television network.
+The company is presided by Sok Chamroeun; he also owns cable TV systems in Siem Reap and Kompong Thorn (Angkor Cable Television, AKCTV) and Sihanoukville (CKCTV).

 History

 PPCTV started distributing its services on cable with just only 36 channels in 1995, then expanding to 48 channels continued to 52 channels and finally 66 channels.
 It was the first cable provider in Cambodia, in partnership with TVB and Mediacorp.
 In 2009, PPCTV started digital cable television service and broadband Internet.

 In 2015, PPCTV and Mediacorp started the Phnom Penh Cable Television MediaCorp Awards.